WatariClaud/ClaudWatari95/README.md

 ### Hi there 👋

-- 🔭 I’m a fullstack developer with fluency in JavaScript (Node/Express, ReactJs and Angular, with testing in Mocha/Chai), Dart (Flutter), Version control (GIT) and Continous Integration (Travis CI)
+- 🔭 I’m a fullstack developer with fluency in JavaScript (Node/Express, ReactJs and Angular, with testing in Mocha/Chai & supertest), Dart (Flutter), Version control (GIT) and Continous Integration (Travis CI)
 - 🌱 Currently learning DSA :'(
 - 👯 I’m looking to collaborate on fullstack projects.
 Currently building @RePay.Africa